Nick's musical career started when he first studied the piano at nine years of age. He began to take a keen interest in the organ shortly afterwards.

 After Turner's closed in July 2004, Nick became Musical Director at Wicksteed Park (Kettering, Northants.) - a family theme park set in 127 acres.
 His work there consisted of performing all the music for the afternoon variety shows and accompanying the various acts - by using his Technics G-100.
 His "term of office" came to an end there in December 2008.

-His main passion though is his family - his wife Marianne and two sons James (19) & Joshua (18).
-The family live in Markfield, a small village in the north west of Leicestershire.
+His main passion though is his family - his wife Marianne and two sons James (23) & Joshua (21).
+The family live at Markfield, a small village in North West Leicestershire.
 Sadly both James and Joshua are afflicted with autism, which impairs their social interaction, general learning and developmental skills.
-Even worse, Joshua has no speech whatsoever making communication for him very difficult.
-Both boys go to the highly regarded Special Needs Academy known as the Dorothy Goodman School in Hinckley, Leics.
+Even worse, Joshua is non-verbal making communication for him very difficult.
+Both James & Joshua go to Special Educational Needs facilities in Loughborough, Leics.

 In Feb.
 2001 Nick and Marianne co-founded a charity for autistic children: "Miracles to Believe in" (Reg.
 Charity No. 1101463).
 The charity helps children, and their families, who suffer with autism (a life-long mental disability). in the East Midlands region.
 Nick is "Miracles" main fundraiser and ambassador, mentioning the charity at virtually every event he performs at up and down the country.
 Since 2001, over £350,000 has now been raised to aid those affected by autism in the East Mids.
 For more infomation you can visit the "Miracles" website at www.miracles-to-believe-in.co.uk

-For his relentless and tireless support of the "Miracles to Believe in" charity, and the fight against autism, Nick was awarded the B.E.M.
+For his relentless and tireless support of the "Miracles to Believe in" charity, helping those with autism, Nick was awarded the B.E.M.
 (British Empire Medal), in the Queen's New Years Honours List (Dec.
 31st 2014).
 In May 2015 Nick & Marianne were invited to Buckingham Palace to meet her Majesty the Queen.

 Nicholas will also be featured at the following festivals this year.